opencog/atomspace/Design-Notes-D.md

 1. Where do these circuits (and there will be many) live and be stored?
    For now, I guess as flat files in the `atomspace-viz/analytics` directory, but long term, in some AtomSpace.
-2. How are they moved/copied from thier starting location, to the AtomSpace on which they are applied?
+2. How are they moved/copied from their starting location, to the AtomSpace on which they are applied?
 How are they "loaded"?
-3. How do they perform thier observation and processing without polluting the base AtomSpace to which thier processing is being applied?
+3. How do they perform their observation and processing without polluting the base AtomSpace to which their processing is being applied?
 4. How are the results to be reported back to the visualizer?